gto76/python-cheatsheet/README.md

       |    +-- FileNotFoundError  # When a file or directory is requested but doesn't exist.
       +-- RuntimeError            # Raised by errors that don't fall in other categories.
       |    +-- RecursionError     # Raised when the maximum recursion depth is exceeded.
+      +-- StopIteration           # Raised by next() when run on an empty iterator.
       +-- TypeError               # Raised when an argument is of wrong type.
       +-- ValueError              # When an argument is of right type but inappropriate value.
            +-- UnicodeError       # Raised when encoding/decoding strings from/to bytes fails.